glytoucan/glytoucan/system/basic.md

 ./curlRegister.sh <GTC Contributor ID> <GTC API Key> <sequence data>
 ```

+*Please Note*
+Please be carefully to escape some characters such as ‘$’ that may be contained within some sequence data when using the command line scripts.

 ## New Submissions page (Aug 2019)

 If you login to the GlyTouCan [Entries](https://glytoucan.org/Users/structure) page, the data sent over command line can be confirmed.